 The Board has established four Committees to assist it in discharging its responsibilities.
-They cover Audit and Risk, Nomination, Remuneration and Investment, matters.
+They cover Audit and Risk, Nomination, Remuneration and Investment matters.
 These Committees are important constituents of the Society's governance arrangements.
-There is a temporary sub-committee which considers matters relating to PRISM development.
+A temporary subcommittee, the IT sub-committee, considering system development matters was established during the year to replace the PRISM subcommittee, which was wound up in the year.

-Each Committee has written terms of reference, which are available on the Society's website under the Governance section or can be mailed free on request.
+Each Committee has written terms of reference, which are available on the Society's website under the Governance section or can be mailed on request.
 These documents include the role and responsibilities of each Committee.
-They are regularly reviewed, to ensure that each Committee is effective, meets appropriate best practice and is positioned to deliver effective assurance to the Board without unnecessary duplication.
+They are regularly reviewed to ensure that each Committee is effective, meets appropriate best practice and is positioned to deliver effective assurance to the Board without unnecessary duplication.
 The Chair of each Committee reports to the Board on matters of significance at each of its scheduled meetings.